gmdfalk/60-days-of-python/ircbot/README.md

 ##### What it currently provides:
   * Logs both system messages and chat.
 URLs are logged to a separate file.
-  * Modularity/Plugins.
-"Borrowed" from [**Pyfibot**](https://github.com/lepinkainen/pyfibot) (thanks guys), so their modules are mostly compatible with demibot, some of which are already included here.
+  * Modularity, borrowed from [**Pyfibot**](https://github.com/lepinkainen/pyfibot) (which also means their modules are mostly compatible with demibot, some of which are already included here).
+  * Configuration file.
   * Lots of commands:
     * Admin actions:
       * update: Pull the bot sources from the official github.